Internationalization

 parseNumber

-The parseNumber method, which takes two arguments, the string value and NumberFormatOptions and returns the numeric value.
+The parseNumber method parses a string value based on NumberFormatOptions and returns the numeric value.

 import { NgModule } from '@angular/core'